 Garden rooms are the perfect addition to any home.
 They provide a comfortable space for your family to enjoy during all seasons, and you can use them as an office or study area.
-Depending on how much room you need, materials used, and what extras you want to add to your garden room, the price will vary greatly.
+Depending on how much room you need, materials used, and what extras you want to add to your garden room, the price or cost will vary greatly.

 Garden Room Prices

 There are a few variables that could impact the price you would pay for a garden room.
 These variables include the shape, size and style you prefer.

 Shape, Style And Size

 The cost of your garden room will depend on which shape you’re interested in.
 Your options are 365 Floating Corner, 365 Corner, 365 L-Section, 365 Central, 365 Concave and 365 Central Canopy.
 Once you’ve made a decision on your shape, you’ll have to consider your ideal style between classic, rendered or stone.
 Last but not least, the size you need your garden room to be.
 A larger space will increase the price.
 Here is a pricing breakdown with starting prices.

 365 Floating Corner Garden Room

 The starting price on a 365 floating corner garden room starts at £25,999 and rises based on which options you choose when it comes to style and size.
 For example, a Classic Timber floating corner 5mx6m starting prices would be £34,000, whereas a Stone Finish on a 5mx5m garden room prices would start at £29,000.
 The size options on the 365 Floating Corner garden room are 5mx4m, 5mx5m and 5mx6m.

 365 Corner Garden Room